Anushka137/ff4j-registration-page-/README.md

 - **Password Encryption**: bcrypt with salt rounds
 - **Secure Tokens**: Crypto-generated approval tokens
-- **Token Expiry**: 24-hour token expiration
+- **Token Expiry**: 24-hour token expiration with automatic cleanup
 - **Input Validation**: Server-side validation
 - **CORS Protection**: Configured for local development
+- **Separate Storage**: Feature changes and user approvals use separate storage systems
+- **Fresh Connections**: Each email uses a new SMTP connection to prevent timeouts

 ## 📧 Email Configuration

-The system uses Gmail SMTP for sending emails.
+The system uses Gmail SMTP for sending emails with enhanced reliability.
 You need to:

 1. Enable 2-Factor Authentication on your Gmail account
 2. Generate an App Password
 3. Update the email configuration in `backend/server.js`

+### **Email Features:**
+- **Fresh Connections**: Each email uses a new SMTP connection
+- **Fallback Handling**: System continues working even if emails fail
+- **Detailed Notifications**: Rich HTML emails with approval/denial links
+- **Error Logging**: Comprehensive logging for troubleshooting

 ## 🚀 Deployment